This topic describes how to encrypt messages to improve the security of the network connections between clients and MNS.

 - Use HTTPS endpoints of MNS.

-Decrypt and consume the messages at receiver clients.
+- Decrypt and consume messages on the receiver client.

-- The SeurityQueue.java file provides the putMessage, popMessage, and deleteMessage operations.
-The putMessage and popMessage operations are described as follows:
+- The SeurityQueue.java file provides the putMessage, popMessage, and deleteMessage API operations.

-- putMesssage: uses keys and an algorithm to encrypt messages to be sent to MNS servers.
+- putMesssage: uses keys and an algorithm to encrypt messages before the messages are sent to MNS servers.

 - popMessage: decrypts messages that are received from MNS servers and returns the decrypted messages.

-- The SecurityKeyGenerator.java file is used to generate the secretKey that is used for message encryption and decryption.
+- The SecurityKeyGenerator.java file is used to generate the secretKey value that is used to encrypt and decrypt messages.

 - The SecurityQueueDemo.java file provides the sample code that is used to encrypt, decrypt, and delete messages.

-For more information about how to use the sample code, see ReadMe.txt.
+For information about how to use the sample code, see ReadMe.txt.

-- Message encryption and decryption may affect the performance.
+- Message encryption and decryption may affect the performance of the consumer client and receiver client.

 - Do not send unencrypted messages to a queue that exclusively receives encrypted messages.